Analysis | Why Jail Threat Hangs Over Samsung Billionaire Again

 5. What’s at stake for Samsung?

-Samsung has largely continued business as normal during the years-long probe, and investors have been mostly unfazed.
-Samsung Electronics’ shares racked up new highs throughout 2020 after the coronavirus pandemic drove memory chip and smartphone demand, defying prosecutorial scrutiny and investigations into more than 100 group officials.
-A potential jailing of Lee is a greater concern for Samsung because his absence would render it more difficult to make major decisions, such as mergers and acquisitions or extraordinary investments.
-Meanwhile, his frequent court appearances complicate schedules and make it difficult to meet with business partners.
+Samsung had largely continued business as normal during the years-long probe, and investors have been mostly unfazed.
+Samsung Electronics’s shares racked up new highs throughout 2020 after the coronavirus pandemic drove memory chip and smartphone demand, defying the prosecutorial scrutiny and investigations into more than 100 group officials.
+Its stock slid as much as 4% after the Jan.
+18 ruling, however.
+Lee’s jailing is a greater concern for Samsung because his absence would render it more difficult to make major decisions, such as mergers and acquisitions or extraordinary investments.
+Meanwhile, his frequent court appearances -- now from jail -- further complicate schedules.

 6. How does public opinion affect the situation?